John Doesburg

-John C. Doesburg (born March 15, 1947) is a retired general for the United States Army.
+John C. Doesburg (born May 15, 1947) is a retired general for the United States Army.

 He was the commanding general for the Army Soldier Biological and Chemical Command.

 Biography

-He was born on March 15, 1947, in Milwaukee to an Army family.
+Doesburg was born on March 15, 1947, in Milwaukee to an Army family.

 During his childhood he lived in places like Pennsylvania, Texas, Germany, Oklahoma and Arkansas.

 In 1970, he graduated from the University of Oklahoma with a degree in chemistry.
-The same year he joined the United States Army through Reserve Officers' Training Corps.
+The same year, he joined the United States Army through Reserve Officers' Training Corps.

-In 2010, he became the Honorary Colonel of the Regiment.
+In 2010, he became the honorary colonel of the regiment.

 In the 2024 United States presidential election, Doesburg endorsed Kamala Harris.